usgs/wdfn-blog/content/api_catalog.md

 [_things_](https://fraunhoferiosb.github.io/FROST-Server/sensorthingsapi/requestingData/STA-Data-Model.html)
 (our _things_ are USGS monitoring locations).
 For example, [here is the _thing_ for Colorado River at Lees Ferry, Arizona](https://labs.waterdata.usgs.gov/sta/v1.1/Things('USGS-09380000')).
-1. Inside the JSON structure[^jsonview] returned for a _thing_ in (1) are properties containing additional URLs that can be opened to obtain data for this station.
-Find the property named ```Datastreams@iot.navigationLink``` and open the URL in this property to see
+1. Inside the JSON structure[^jsonview] returned for a _thing_ in (1) are elements containing additional URLs that can be opened to obtain data for this station.
+Find the element named ```Datastreams@iot.navigationLink``` and open the URL in this property to see
 [datastreams associated with this _thing_](https://labs.waterdata.usgs.gov/sta/v1.1/Things('USGS-09380000')/Datastreams).
 1. The URL in (2) returns an array of recent time-series data available for this station.
 Each object in the array